German Cockroaches, Appearance, Life Cycle and Behavior Patterns

 How Do German Cockroaches Enter Homes in the First Place?

 They enter through tiny cracks, vents, drains, and gaps under doors and windows.
 You also bring them in on bags, boxes, used furniture, and appliances.
-In multi-unit buildings, they migrate via shared walls, plumbing, and ventilation.
+In multi-unit buildings, they migrate via shared walls, plumbing, and ventilation — which is why a cockroach infestation in one unit can quickly spread to neighbors without coordinated pest control management.

 What Preventive Measures Effectively Stop Re-Infestations?